MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 `Clipper` is described as a physical transit card with `fare_media_type=2`. `SFMTA Munimobile` is described as a mobile app with `fare_media_type=2`. `Cash` has no fare media, since it is given directly to the driver without a ticket.
 As a result, `Cash` is `fare_media_type=0`.

-Producers who want to describe a physical ticket as a fare media type can use the experimental `fare_media_type=1` option that is in the <a href="https://docs.google.com/document/d/19j-f-wZ5C_kYXmkLBye1g42U-kvfSVgYLkkG5oyBauY/edit#heading=h.za3q5ta4cnyd" target="_blank">full Fares v2 proposal</a>.

 [**fare_media.txt**](../../reference/#fare_mediatxt)

 | fare_media_id | fare_media_name  | fare_media_type |